-- Swiss Diamond - claims to have a patented non-stick surface much tougher than Teflon.
+- Swiss Diamond: This brand claims to have a patented non-stick surface much tougher than Teflon.
 They have no rivets and cost between $70 and $150 each.

 German pressure cookers are more highly developed than their American counterparts.
 They have two or more pressures or temperatures that you can cook food at, which is good for tender vegetables.
 If the pressure goes higher, they have an automatic steam release to lower the temperature to your choosing.
 They also have a safety latch, so that you cannot open them before the pressure is down, and their valves are easier to clean.
 Manufacturers that can be found for sale in the U.S. are:

 All toasters do the same thing and it’s hard to know what you are getting before plugging them in.
 What toasters sold in Europe have that we don’t is a little thing called a croissant or “Brötchen” rack.
 This rack sits on top of the toaster and you can re-warm your breakfast rolls without putting them in an oven.
 Ingenious!
 The only one we found so far in the US is the DeLonghi #DTT900.

 After buying all manner of cheap knives, Zwilling J.A.
 Henckels from Solingen, Germany is just the best at keeping an edge and how they are weighted.
 Don’t buy the cheapest, go medium to the top of the line.
 The good news is you only need two knives for a whole kitchen.

 For automatic drip coffee makers, the Germans aren't out in front.
 That is because they are outsourcing the small machines and without German workmanship, you might as well buy anything.